Skip to main content

 image-20240202-115426.png

-Each command's evaluation is presented on a grey line, including its name, system-generated ID, and the time taken in milliseconds.
+Each command's evaluation is presented on a gray line, including its name, system-generated ID, and the time taken in milliseconds.
 The ID helps identify the same command evaluation across different logic runs, generated based on the Step and the count of commands evaluated during that Step.
 This ensures consistency if the Flow structure remains unchanged.

 Evaluation lines appear in order, with indentation for child commands.
 For parent commands, the line preceding indented ones reflects the parent's evaluation time, inclusive of all child commands.